-Inside the CPU board of the switch exists an embedded HTML web site residing in flash memory.
-It offers advanced management features and allow users to manage the switch from anywhere on the network through a standard browser such as Microsoft Internet with an aim to reduce network bandwidth consumption, enhance access speed and present an easy viewing screen.
+There is an embedded HTML web site residing in flash memory on CPU board of the switch, which offers advanced management features and allows users to manage the switch from anywhere on the network through a standard browser such as Microsoft applied for Java Applets for reducing network bandwidth consumption, enhance access speed and present an easy viewing screen.

-Explorer.
+Internet Explorer.